duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/17-sac2/20-ros/00-overview.md

 Module Overview

-This is an introduction to ROS.
+This is an introduction to Robot Operating System.
+Besides learning relevant concetps, the goal of this section is to empower students with the ability to write a ROS publisher and subscriber on their own.